Bring Your Own Device

-Devices and other technology are available for students to use at school if they are not bringing one from home, and all students will have greater access to technology in their classrooms.
-In terms of what device we suggest recommend the Chromebook as the ideal device due to price, battery life, fast startup and usability.
-Students are welcome to use laptops, iOS and Android tablets and smartphones all accessing our WiFi.
+In terms of what device we recommend the Chromebook as the optimal device due to price, battery life, fast startup and usability.
+Students are welcome to use laptops, iOS and Android tablets all accessing our WiFi.

 - Internet ready (preferably with the Chrome browser)

 - Ability to type

 - Battery life of a full school day (6 hours)